Onkar-Ai/Financial-Fraud-Detection-with-Machine-Learning/README.md

 ## Dataset

-The project uses a synthetic dataset called **PaySim**, which was generated using a simulator based on aggregated real-world financial transaction data.
+The project uses a synthetic dataset called **Fraud.csv**, which was generated using a simulator based on aggregated real-world financial transaction data.

   * **Source**: Fraud.csv
   * **Content**: The dataset contains over 6.3 million transactions from a 30-day simulation.